robertmuil/tcplay-helper/README.rst

 Note
 ====
-tcplay-helper is still crude and early in development.
+tcplay-helper is still a work in progress.
 Its been tested primarily with containers formatted as ext4.

 Usage
 =====